hjkim63/Interactive-Lab-Hub/Lab 4/README.md

 - Idea 4 Mood play ("Get in touch with your emotions"): For this idea, the physical prototype would be helpful in showing how users input more ambiguous ways of showing emotion (petting? pushing a button to signal a color?).
 Also the prototype would help visualize how these input signals should be communicated so users can choose more than one.

 <!-- **\*\*\*Pick one of these designs to prototype.\*\*\*** -->
-From these various use cases, I decided to further exlpre and prototype Idea 4.
+From these various use cases, I decided to further exlopre and prototype Idea 4.